 According to the Prop 65 violation notice affecting DINP, the sale of these products in California dates back to at least the beginning of July 2015 and continued at least through June 7, 2017.
 The Prop 65 violation notices that California citizens, as well as children, through acquiring, buying, or utilizing these products are exposed to the listed chemicals which can increase their risk of cancer.

 The products in question include a smoking shad sold at Dick’s Sporting Goods, Walmart.com and Walmart stores, the other bait products sold in Disco Green and Green Orange, and fishing lures including the bait company Super Fluke Disco Green and bait company, Super Salt Plus; the Zoom Bait Company, Swim and Super Fluke Junior, Smoking Shad, and the Zoom Bait Company Super Salt Plus Six-Inch Lizard Black Chart.

 Companies are responsible for notifying consumers about products that may contain dangerous chemicals known to the State of California to cause reproductive harm or cancer.
 Individual consumers or agencies may come forward when they identify a possible violation of California law.

 Initiating a Prop 65 violation notice gives the company a chance to correct this issue.
 If the company fails to respond in an appropriate manner, the consumer may move forward with other legal action.

 Every year, more chemicals known to cause cancer or reproductive toxicity are added to Prop 65, giving consumers a chance to be more aware of the risks within products.

-If you or someone you know believes that you may have grounds to initiate a Prop 65 violation notice, you need to schedule a consultation with the experienced lawyers at Bradley/Grombacher today.
+If you or someone you know believes that you may have grounds to initiate a Prop 65 violation notice, you need to schedule a consultation with the experienced lawyers for consumer class action lawsuits at Bradley/Grombacher today.
 Fill out the form on this page to learn more.